cedev935/compass-API/README.md

-appengine-skeleton
+Compass Backend API
 ==================

-This is a generated application from the appengine-skeleton archetype.
+Compass is a peer-to-peer loan platform that brings ease of use and improvements to an industry that has been largely untouched by automation.

+This is the backend REST API application built in Java 8 EE for rollout on the Google Cloud platform.
+It uses MySQL for data persistance and Storage on GCP for large file storage

-See the [Google App Engine standard environment documentation][ae-docs] for more detailed instructions.
+See the [Google App Engine standard environment documentation][ae-docs] for detailed configuration instructions.

 [ae-docs]: https://cloud.google.com/appengine/docs/java/